-Top 5 Hottest Hoods in PDX
+Top 5 Hottest Hoods in Portland Oregon

 You probably already know that PDX is a great place to live, but where’s the top neighborhood to live in Portland?
 If you’ve been thinking about moving to Portland or investing in the Portland real estate market, you’ll probably want to know where all the hottest neighborhoods are here.
 Using our combined experience and stats on the areas with the most real estate activity, we made a list of the best neighborhoods to live in the Portland area.